 — Laura Benanti (@LauraBenanti) March 13, 2020

 We’ve all had things cancelled and indefinitely postponed since the outbreak of COVID19, but renowned broadway actress Laura Benanti helped to shed some light on the effects the virus may be having on young people’s mental health.
-In a short 45 second video, Benanti asks high school students to share a video of themselves singing, practising or auditioning as she wants to be the audience for their performance that got cancelled.
+Back at the beginning of the pandemic, in a short 45 second video, Benanti asked high school students to share a video of themselves singing, practising or auditioning as she wants to be the audience for their performance that got cancelled.
 It’s a really sweet gesture, and will hopefully help those who’ve worked so hard get the recognition they deserve.

 In a short 45 second video, Benanti asks high school students to share a video of themselves singing, practicing or auditioning as she wants to be the audience for their performance that got cancelled.

-Queen of body positivity and pop sensation, Lizzo has started posting 30-minute meditation sessions on her Instagram in the hope that her followers too will embrace their responsibility to social distance and promote positive thoughts and feelings during this global crisis.
+During lockdown 1.0, queen of body positivity and pop sensation, Lizzo started posting 30-minute meditation sessions on her Instagram in the hope that her followers too will embrace their responsibility to social distance and promote positive thoughts and feelings during this global crisis.
 If you thought she could only belt catchy pop tracks, you were oh so wrong.
+Look back now and have a listen.

-Lizzo has recently started posting 30 minute meditation sessions on her Instagram to help you destress and stay calm during these challenging times.
+Lizzo started posting 30 minute meditation sessions on her Instagram to help you destress and stay calm during these challenging times.

 Children across the globe are having to miss out on their school education because of COVID19, and many school children, approximately 30 million in the US alone, rely on school for food.
 In response to the global school closures, actors Jennifer Garner and Amy Adams have teamed up with Save The Children and No Kid Hungry to create #SAVEWITHSTORIES, a platform on Instagram and Facebook where children will be able to tune in to listen and learn as their favourite celebrities tell their favourite stories.
 There’s some humorous segments, others are educational and there’s definitely some fun to be had, and your small donation to these two charities will help combat the crisis faced by children during this pandemic.

-Former Love Island star Olivia Bowen has recently launched a brand new clothing range with In The Style, and has since decided to donate 100% of the profits from the sales straight to Age UK, the charity that’s dedicated to supporting the elderly across the UK, in light of the current global crisis.
+Last year, former Love Island star Olivia Bowen launched a brand new clothing range with In The Style, and has decided to donate 100% of the profits from the sales straight to Age UK, the charity that’s dedicated to supporting the elderly across the UK, in light of the current global crisis.

 Olivia Bowen is donating 100% of the profits from her In The Style range to Age UK.